 22 of 40

-This cat's name is Kiwi.
-She loves to take a sunbath in this window, and her owners know they can always find her there when the sun is shining.
-They found her as a kitten at the front door of a local restaurant and decided to take her home.Continue to 23 of 40 below.
+Kiwi loves to sunbathe in the window.
+Luckily, her owners know they can always find her there when the sun is shining.
+They found this beauty as a kitten at the front door of a local restaurant and decided to take her home.Continue to 23 of 40 below.

 23 of 40